Mill-Pond-Research/AI-Knowledge-Base/Business/business.md

 13. Neuroscience Applications in Business:
     - Exploring neuroscientific insights for leadership development and decision-making.
     - Investigating applications of neurotechnology in marketing and consumer behavior.

-14. Quantum Computing in Business Operations:
-    - Researching potential applications of quantum computing in optimization and simulation.
-    - Studying the implications of quantum technologies on cybersecurity and data protection.

 15. Space Economy and Extraterrestrial Resources:
     - Investigating business models and strategies for commercial space activities.